apervmm/steamReview/data-week8/quality.md

 **Result:** Reduced the file to 3.61 GBs

-- Next, I checked whether or not each attributes has NULL values, and it turned out that omnly games had 5266 unlablebed names, so I decided to remove them completely from the table
+- Next, I checked whether or not each attributes has NULL values, and it turned out that 5266 columns of `game` attribute had unlablebed names, so I decided to remove them completely from the table

 **Result:** Reduced the file to 3.5 GBs